AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Project interfaces/DeleteProject.md

 -   Response elements

     If the HTTP status code 200 is returned, the request is successful.
+If the request is successful, no other elements are returned.

 ## Examples